practical-artificial-intelligence-841/website/content/slides/week5/week5.md

     - [CP-SAT](https://developers.google.com/optimization/cp/cp_solver) in `cp_model` module in `ortools.sat` package
     - [Original CP](https://developers.google.com/optimization/cp/original_cp_solver) in `pywrapcp`in `ortools.constraint_solver`

-## CP-SAT vs CP
+## CP-SAT vs CP-Original
-- CP-SAT is more efficent than CP
+- CP-SAT is more efficent than CP-Original
     - Navigates efficiently a large search space
     - Solves problems for which we don't have efficient algorithms (that have polynomial time efficiency)
     - Brute-force approaches (trying out ALL value assignment to ALL variables) would take too long to prove usable